-This brought him into relation with queer characters, some of whom were not altogether scrupulous in their methods of making a living, murder being an acceptable means to that end.
-It occasionally occurred that a peddler with diminished pack and swollen purse would be traced to the lonely dwelling of some rough character and never could be traced beyond.
+This brought him into relationships with strange characters, some of whom were not altogether scrupulous in their methods of making a living, murder being an acceptable means to that end.
+Occasionally, a peddler with a diminished pack and swollen purse would be traced to the lonely dwelling of some rough character and never could be traced beyond.

 This was so in the case of “old man Baker,” as he was always called.
-(Such names are given in the western “settlements” only to elderly persons who are not esteemed; to the general disrepute of social unworth is affixed the special reproach of age.)
-A peddler came to his house and none went away–that is all that anybody knew.
+A peddler came to his house, and none went away–that is all that anybody knew.

-Seven years later the Rev. Mr. Cummings, a Baptist minister well known in that part of the country, was driving by Baker’s farm one night.
+Seven years later, the Reverend Mr. Cummings, a Baptist minister well known in that part of the country, was driving by Baker’s farm one night.
 It was not very dark: there was a bit of moon somewhere above the light veil of mist that lay along the earth.
-Mr. Cummings, who was at all times a cheerful person, was whistling a tune, which he would occasionally interrupt to speak a word of friendly encouragement to his horse.
+Mr. Cummings, who was always cheerful, whistled a tune, which he would occasionally interrupt to speak a word of friendly encouragement to his horse.

 As he came to a little bridge across a dry ravine he saw the figure of a man standing upon it, clearly outlined against the gray background of a misty forest.
 The man had something strapped on his back and carried a heavy stick — obviously an itinerant peddler.
-His attitude had in it a suggestion of abstraction, like that of a sleepwalker.
-Mr. Cummings reined in his horse when he arrived in front of him, gave him a pleasant salutation and invited him to a seat in the vehicle — “if you are going my way,” he added.
-The man raised his head, looked him full in the face, but neither answered nor made any further movement.
+His attitude had a suggestion of abstraction, like that of a sleepwalker.
+Mr. Cummings reined in his horse when he arrived in front of him, gave him a pleasant salutation, and invited him to a seat in the vehicle — “if you are going my way,” he added.
+The man raised his head and looked him full in the face but neither answered nor made any further movement.
 The minister, with good-natured persistence, repeated his invitation.
-At this the man threw his right hand forward from his side and pointed downward as he stood on the extreme edge of the bridge.
-Mr. Cummings looked past him, over into the ravine, saw nothing unusual and withdrew his eyes to address the man again.
+At this, the man threw his right hand forward from his side and pointed downward as he stood on the extreme edge of the bridge.
+Mr. Cummings looked past him, over into the ravine, saw nothing unusual, and withdrew his eyes to address the man again.
 He had disappeared.

-The horse, which all this time had been uncommonly restless, gave at the same moment a snort of terror and started to run away.
-Before he had regained control of the animal the minister was at the crest of the hill a hundred yards along.
-He looked back and saw the figure again, at the same place and in the same attitude as when he had first observed it.
-Then for the first time he was conscious of a sense of the supernatural and drove home as rapidly as his willing horse would go.
+The horse, which had been uncommonly restless all this time, gave a snort of terror at the same moment and started to run away.
+Before he had regained control of the animal, the minister was at the crest of the hill a hundred yards along.
+He looked back and saw the figure again, at the same place and attitude as when he first observed it.
+Then for the first time, he was conscious of a sense of the supernatural and drove home as rapidly as his willing horse would go.